mrdhanrajg/graph-app/README.md

 500 Internal Server Error
 ```

-Database sessions are managed using try-with-resources, and the Neo4j driver is configured as a Spring bean with a shutdown method so resources are released cleanly.
+Database sessions are managed using try-with-resources, and the Neo4j driver is configured with a shutdown method so resources are released cleanly when the application stops.

 ---

 ## Environment Variables

-Database credentials are never committed to source control.
+Database credentials are never stored in source control.

-Configure:
+### Backend

 ```text
 COGNODB_URI=<your CognoDB Bolt URI>